The 2009 comedy I Love You, Beth Cooper didn’t impress me much, but the charming Craftsman-style bungalow that the Cooverman family lived in did.

-What I learned was that the exterior is a real house located just outside Vancouver, but the interiors were sets on a soundstage.
+I learned that the exterior is a real house located just outside Vancouver, but the interiors were sets on a soundstage.

-Hayden Panettierre plays Beth Cooper, the popular girl Denis has had a crush on since the 7th grade.
-(Denis was played by newcomer Paul Rust.)
 In his Valedictorian speech at graduation, he proclaimed his love for her.
-“I have been loving you from behind…in English Lit, and Practical Science…” (I was Salutatorian of my graduating class, but my speech wasn’t nearly as entertaining.)
+“I have been loving you from behind…in English Lit, and Practical Science…”

 The movie was based on the popular novel by Larry Doyle of the same name.